Taglit-Birthright Israel -Applications December 2018 season – NOW OPEN

 The ZFA, together with the support and the initiative of the Keren Hayesod, is proud to represent the Australian Jewish community as the local partner in this exciting and ambitious project.
 The ZFA works in partnership with AUJS, Kangarusski, Hagshama and Chabad on Campus to operate Birthright Israel.
 By the end of 2015, over 4000 participants will have travelled from Australia on a Birthright Israel program from Australia.

-In July 2017 there will be 2 program providers to choose from, Hagshama and AUJS.
+In December 2017 there will be 2 program providers to choose from, Chavaya and AUJS.

 Please consider your choice carefully as you can only apply for one Birthright Israel program.
 Please also consider the dates and age criteria when making your selection.